TwoPizza9621536/VideoLister/README.md

 ```

 This adds a reference to tell `dotnet` to add the library to the project file,
-and downloads the library for it to be used in your project.
+and downloads the library ready to be used in your project.

 ### Usage